Towards Models that Can See and Read: Method

-So far, we have described the main building blocks in our method, and now, we turn to explain how to put it all together, as illustrated in Figure~\ref{fig:main_figure}.
-We harness trained non-ST V\&L models (BLIP and OFA) and modify them, as described above in Section~\ref{sec:arch}.
-Next, we train these systems on a unified ST-non-ST dataset for minimizing $\mathcal{L}_{UniTNT} = \mathcal{L}_{base} + \alpha_1\mathcal{L}_{OCLM} + \alpha_2\mathcal{L}_{OBC}$, where $\mathcal{L}_{base}$ is the base task-dependent loss term used in BLIP and OFA. \ganz{is a "flow" sentence missing -- we take the OCR and insert it to bla bla?}
+So far, we have described the main building blocks in our method, and now, as illustrated in \cref{fig:main_figure}, we put it all together.
+First, we harness a trained general encoder-decoder VL model and modify it as described above in \cref{sec:arch}.
+Next, we freeze the VL model's pre-existing image encoder, similarly to \cite{zhai2022lit,alayrac2022flamingo}, and train \AlgoName on a unified dataset (\textit{i.e.}, general and scene-text VQA datasets or general and scene-text captioning datasets).
+Specifically, $\mathcal{L}_{\text{\AlgoName}} = \mathcal{L}_{\text{base}} + \alpha_1\mathcal{L}_{\text{OCR-LM}} + \alpha_2\mathcal{L}_{\text{OCR-BC}}$ is minimized, where $\mathcal{L}_{\text{base}}$ is the base task-dependent loss term used in our base architecture, and $\alpha_1$, $\alpha_2$ are tunable hyperparameters.